pradeephubgit/appsignal-docs/source/nodejs/tracing/span-api.html.md

 Adds sanitized SQL data as a string to a `Span`.

-he `value` will be applied to the `Span` as the body of a query made within the lifetime of the `Span`, which will show the sanitized query in your dashboard.
+The `value` will be applied to the `Span` as the body of a query made within the lifetime of the `Span`, which will show the sanitized query in your dashboard.

 ### `span.setCategory(category: string)`

-Sets the category for a the `Span`.
+Sets the category for the `Span`.
 The category groups `Span`s together in the "Slow Events" feature, and in the "Sample breakdown".

 ### `span.addError(error: Error)`